Thursday, October 31, 2024

 The Borrowed House: Poppy and her sufragettes have a bold plan: kidnap the Prime Minister and hold him hostage until he agrees with their demands for the women's vote.
 They take over an empty house for the adventure.

 Sauce for the Gander: Poppy and her sufragettes set out posting votes-for-women signs and graduate to infiltrating a government meeting.
-Things get complicated when they get locked in with all the men, and the only key has been slipped down the back of Poppy's corset, completely out of reach.
+Things get complicated when they get locked in with all the men, and the only key has been slipped down the back of Poppy's dress, completely out of reach.

 Mini-review: "Débutantes Gone Wild" would be a good subtitle.
 This collection of five stories has the girls getting into some crazy messes, chases, and situations as they try to resolve things without harming their reputations, yet always putting it on over the men.
 We have a lady stuck on an island with a man (not her husband!), sufragettes kidnapping the Prime Minister, housebreaking, stolen cars and boats, kisses in railway tunnels, keys dropped down corsets, and of course wild chases!
 A fun romp with Mary Roberts Rinehart!